David J. Hale

-David Jason Hale (born June 30, 1967) is a United States district judge of the United States District Court for the Western District of Kentucky and former United States Attorney for the Western District of Kentucky.
+David Jason Hale (born June 30, 1967) is the chief United States district judge of the United States District Court for the Western District of Kentucky and former United States attorney for the Western District of Kentucky.

 Biography

 Hale was born on June 30, 1967 at the United States Army hospital at Fort Campbell, Kentucky.
 He received a Bachelor of Arts degree in 1989 from Vanderbilt University.
 He received a Juris Doctor in 1992 from the University of Kentucky College of Law.
 From 1992 to 1994, he was an associate at the law firm of Brown, Todd and Heyburn.
-From 1995 to 1999, he served as an Assistant United States Attorney for the Western District of Kentucky.
-He joined the law firm of Reed, Weitkamp, Schell & Vice, PLLC, in 1999, becoming a partner in 2002, serving until his appointment as United States Attorney.
+From 1995 to 1999, he served as an assistant United States attorney for the Western District of Kentucky.
+He joined the law firm of Reed, Weitkamp, Schell & Vice, PLLC, in 1999, becoming a partner in 2002, serving until his appointment as United States attorney.

-United States Attorney
+United States attorney

 On January 20, 2010, President Obama nominated Hale to serve as the United States Attorney for the Western District of Kentucky, in place of David L. Huber who had resigned.
 His nomination was reported by the Senate Judiciary Committee on April 22, 2010, and he was confirmed by the Senate on April 29, 2010.
 He took the oath of office on May 7, 2010.

 Federal judicial service

 On June 19, 2014, President Barack Obama nominated Hale to serve as a United States District Judge of the United States District Court for the Western District of Kentucky, to the seat vacated by Judge Charles Ralph Simpson III, who assumed senior status on February 1, 2013.
 On July 29, 2014, a hearing before the United States Senate Committee on the Judiciary was held on his nomination.
 On September 18, 2014, his nomination was reported out of committee by a voice vote.
 On December 1, 2014, Senate Majority Leader Harry Reid filed for cloture on his nomination.
-On Wednesday December 3, 2014 cloture was invoked by a 65–31 vote.
+On December 3, 2014, the United States Senate invoked cloture on his nomination by a 65–31 vote.
 He was later confirmed by a voice vote that same day.
 He received his judicial commission on December 10, 2014.
+He became the court's chief judge in 2025.